at-cg/VF/examples/README.md

 INFO, VF::printVariantGapStats, after: (min, mean, max) = (0, 6, 350)
 ```

-## Graph reduction (indel SVs)
+## Graph reduction (SVs)

-Executables `greedy_sv_indels` and `ilp_sv_indels` are useful for graph reduction when variation graph has SVs.
-In theory, the algorithm would also work for small indels, but its VCF file IO is yet to be engineered to be able to parse them.
+Executables `greedy_sv` and `ilp_sv` are useful for graph reduction when variation graph has SVs.
+Note that only insertion and deletion SVs are read from the input vcf file.
+Support for other type of SVs will be added in future.
 ```
-$ greedy_sv_indels -a 1000 -d 100 -vcf SV.vcf -chr chr21
+$ greedy_sv -a 1000 -d 100 -vcf SV.vcf -chr chr21
 INFO, VF::parseandSave, alpha = 1000
 INFO, VF::parseandSave, delta = 100
 INFO, VF::parseandSave, vcf file = SV.vcf